Kenya becomes third country to adopt world's first malaria vaccine - Journal du Cameroun

 The vaccine prevented about four in 10 cases of malaria and three in 10 cases of the most severe, life-threatening form of the disease, within the trial group, WHO says.

-RTS,S will be considered for use more broadly as a tool to fight malaria, alongside other preventative measures such as long-lasting insecticidal nets.
+Evidence gained from the vaccine pilot schemes could guide decisions about whether RTS,S is rolled out more widely in future, WHO says.

+“This is the most advanced malaria vaccine that we have today.
+It has been in the making for the last almost three decades,” Dr Richard Mihigo, WHO’s co-ordinator of immunisation and vaccine development programme, told AFP before the Kenyan launch.

 The disease kills more than 400,000 people around the world every year.
-Of these about 290,000 were children under five.
+Of these about 290,000 are under five.

-Most of these are in Africa, where more than 90 percent of the world’s malaria cases — and fatalities — occur.
+Most are in Africa, where more than 90 percent of the world’s malaria cases — and fatalities — occur.